Cheesesteaks & Hoagies: Philadelphia's Signature Sandwiches

 From South Philly to the suburbs, there are go-to hoagie shops in every borough and every neighborhood.
 Here’s a look at some of the most sought-after hoagies in town:

-• An Old City institution since 1947, Campo’s Deli is well situated for visitors of historic sites craving classic hoagies like Italian (salami, ham capicola, peppered ham, pepperoni, prosciutto and provolone) or Italian tuna (oil-packed), available on regular or seeded bread.
+• An Old City institution since 1947, Campo’s Deli is well situated for visitors of historic sites craving classic hoagies like Italian (salami, ham capicola, peppered ham, pepperoni, prosciutto, and provolone) or Italian tuna (oil-packed), available on regular or seeded bread.
 214 Market Street, (215) 923-1000, camposdeli.com

-• The award-winning Chickie’s Italian Deli’s notable menu items include the Original Veggie (baked eggplant, sautéed broccoli rabe, roasted peppers, and Chickie’s own blend of sharp provolone) and Tuna Special (olive oil-packed tuna with provolone, roasted peppers, lettuce, tomato and onion).
+• The award-winning Chickie’s Italian Deli’s notable menu items include the Original Veggie (baked eggplant, sautéed broccoli rabe, roasted peppers, and Chickie’s blend of sharp provolone) and Tuna Special (olive oil-packed tuna with provolone, roasted peppers, lettuce, tomato, and onion).
 Each delectable sandwich comes on a roll from Sarcone’s Bakery.
 1014 Federal Street, (215) 462-8040, chickiesdeli.net

 • A South Philly shop that’s grown immensely in recent years and now blankets the region, Primo Hoagie has elevated the art form with a long list of hoagie variants, including the Turkey Diablo and the Knuckle Sandwich (provolone and roasted peppers). primohoagies.com